stephenrlouie/service/README.md

 # Service

 A utility to standardize and simplify managing go routines in a go program.
-It's intent is to handle channels and closing all serviceGroups specified if one of the contained services fails.
+It's intent is to handle channels and closing all ServiceGroups specified if one of the contained services fails.

 Services could be long running or short running routines.